 The simplest and quickest way to find your IP address is by scrolling to the allocated "Your IP Address" section available on this Infotracer page.
 Alternatively, you can search "what is my IP" on Google Search.
 The result displays the IP address of the personal electronic device used to conduct the search.

-Just like phone numbers have area codes, IP addresses are based on geo-location.
-By typing the IP into the Infotracer IP Address Lookup tool and pressing Enter or the Search button, anyone can promptly discover more information about the IP’s country, region, state, town/city, and zip code.
+Just like phone numbers have area codes, public, private and virtual IP addresses are based on geo-location.
+By typing the IP into the Infotracer IP Address Lookup tool and pressing Enter or the Search button, anyone can promptly discover more information about the IP’s country, region, state, town/city, trace spoofing and zip code.